TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/aws-iot/default/deployment-guide.md

 Click **Create stack**.

-> Creating all resources can take up to five minutes ☕
+> Creating all resources can take up to five minutes.  ☕

 When the deployment is done, you'll see the status `CREATE_COMPLETE`.

-> Congratulations 🎉 You have now setup the AWS IoT integration for {{% tts %}}!
+> Congratulations! 🎉 You have now set up the AWS IoT integration for {{% tts %}}!